-Daily fire danger rating systems seem to misjudge the altitudinal differences in fire danger when a temperature inversion is present, as observed in the selected example of the autumn 2011 situation (especially in the period 19-22 November 2011).
+Daily fire danger rating systems and fuel moisture indices generally seem to misjudge the altitudinal differences in fire danger when a temperature inversion and thermal belt is present, as observed in the selected example of the autumn 2011 situation (especially in the period 19 to 22 November 2011).

 The reason for this lies in the missing sensitivity of most daily fire danger rating systems to the diurnal cycle of meteorological conditions.
-All daily fire danger indices considered in this study, as well as most known fire danger rating systems, are calculated from meteorological values between 12:00 and 14:00 LST.
-During this period, as can be gathered from Fig. 7 for our example, meteorological conditions in a valley and a midslope position may be almost identical because the temperature inversion (partially) disintegrates during the day due to solar heating (cf. also Fig. 8 in Holden and Jolly,
+Except for the FFWI, all daily fire danger indices considered in this study, as well as most known fire danger rating systems, are calculated from meteorological values between 12:00 and 14:00 LST.
+During this period, as can be gathered from Fig. 8 for our example, meteorological conditions in a valley and a mid-slope position may be almost identical because the temperature inversion (partially) disintegrates during the day due to solar heating (cf. also Fig. 8 in Holden and Jolly, 2011).

-- 2011).
 Therefore the indices use similar input parameters for both locations/stations and are bound to rate fire danger at similar levels.
-In our example, they neither include the low temperatures and very high humidity at Garmisch-Partenkirchen (so that dew and even rime may occur and wet the fuels) at night, nor the almost constant higher temperatures and lower relative humidity (which are likely to cause substantial fuel drying) at Felsenkanzel.
-Therefore and because temperature inversions are a regular feature in most complex topographic areas, we state that not only can fire danger - calculations from lowland stations be expected to be misleading (Sharples, 2009), but even such calculations based on higher elevation stations may provide spurious results if they are carried out only with standard daily fire danger indices.
+In our example, they neither include the low temperatures and very high humidity at Garmisch-Partenkirchen (so that dew and even rime may occur and wet the fuels) at night nor the almost constant higher temperatures and lower relative humidity (which are likely to cause substantial fuel drying) at Felsenkanzel.
+Therefore and because temperature inversions are a regular feature in most complex topographic areas, we state that not only can fire danger calculations from lowland stations be expected to be misleading (Sharples, 2009), but even such calculations based on higher elevation stations may provide spurious results if they are carried out only with standard daily fire danger indices.
+Calculating the FFWI for all hours of the day and then using the daily maximum FFWI practically leads to the same phenomenon, since the maximum FFWI usually occurs in the early afternoon, when meteorological conditions cause highest danger levels.

-The assessment based on the hourly calculated FFMC (Van Wagner, 1977) and McArthur's index (Boer et al., 2008) is guite different and shows a distinctly higher danger at Felsenkanzel and a diurnal variation of the danger level in Garmisch-Partenkirchen.
+The assessment based on the hourly indices is quite different and shows a distinctly higher danger at Felsenkanzel and a diurnal variation of the danger level in Garmisch-Partenkirchen.
 Therefore this type of index seems much closer to the observed reality.

-However, the situation at Garmisch-Partenkirchen should probably be rated even less 5 severe, since fuel wetting by dew/rime occurred and there is no such wetting function implemented in either of the systems.
+However, the situation at Garmisch-Partenkirchen should probably be rated even less severe, since fuel wetting by dew/rime occurred and there is no such wetting function implemented in any of the indices.

-Another fire danger rating system that might be able to correctly account for the phenomenon described here is the National Fire Danger Rating System (USA, Bradshaw et al., 1983), which uses maximum and minimum temperature and relative humidity in

-10 some of its components.
-Furthermore, there are physically-based fuel moisture models available (e.g. Wittich, 2005; Matthews et al., 2007), which can also operate with hourly or higher resolved meteorological data.
-A new fire danger index Waldbrandgefahrenindex (WBI; DWD, 2011b) is currently in development at the German Meteorological Service, which will also be able to provide this capability.
+Another fire danger rating system that might be able to correctly account for the phenomenon described here is the National Fire-Danger Rating System (NFDRS, USA, Bradshaw et al., 1983), which uses maximum and minimum temperature and relative humidity in some of its components.
+Furthermore, there are physically based fuel moisture models available (e.g. Wittich, 2005; Matthews et al., 2007), which can also operate with hourly or higher resolved meteorological data.
+A new fire danger index, Waldbrandgefahrenindex (WBI, DWD, 2011b), is currently in development at the German Meteorological Service, which will also be able to provide this capability.

-Conclusions 5
+5 Conclusions

 From the fuel measurements, expert observations and fire occurrences during our case study, we can confirm the findings of Holden and Jolly (2011) and Sharples (2009), who stated that temperature inversions may produce unusual and highly heterogeneous patterns of fire danger in mountainous areas.
+Such a situation may occur at any given time in most complex topographic areas around the world.